 Treat Offshore Team as Partner

-The offshore software development business with which you choose to collaborate is much more than a service provider.
+The offshore software development companies with which you choose to collaborate is much more than a service provider.
 If you’re serious about establishing and maintaining a greater level of collaboration, it’s time to set aside the hierarchy and approach them as partners.

 Nobody enjoys being micromanaged.
 It’s also difficult to scale your development team if you can’t empower and trust them to complete the necessary work.
 A capable senior developer must lead your offshore team.